Preservation, Growth, or Project: How to Know Which Engagement You Need

 Annual onsite production to refresh the creative library

-Who Needs a Growth Engagement
+Who needs a Growth engagement?

-What Growth Includes
+What Growth usually includes

 Everything in Preservation is executed at greater depth